webqit/oohtml-cli/README.md

 #### `--recursive`

 This flag gets the bundler to restart a new bundling process for nested directories that have their own `index.html` files.
-The default behaviour is to see them as standalone directories and ignore them.
+The default behaviour is to see them as *subroots* and ignore them.

 ```html
 public